utpal-kumar/datatransformer/README.md

 Current Scenario:

-We can import this data using SQL Server Integration Service and also we can use a SQL Server’s table valued function to split multi delimited values into rows.
+We can import this data using SQL Server Integration Service and also we can use a SQL Serverâ€™s table valued function to split multi delimited values into rows.
 After all these the scenario does look like as following:

 I am provided with 200K records and after splitting the data will be more then 10MIL!
 In SQL Server using table values function it is taking more than 9 hours!